kyma-project/kyma/docs/kyma/04-02-local-installation.md

 This Installation guide shows you how to quickly deploy Kyma locally on the MacOS, Linux, and Windows platforms.
 Kyma is installed locally using a proprietary installer based on a [Kubernetes operator](https://coreos.com/operators/).

+>**NOTE:** The minimal requirements to install Kyma locally on Minikube assume 4 CPU and 8GB of RAM.
+These are the default values used during Minikube provisioning and allow for the installation of Kyma Lite.
+If you want to add more components to your installation, it is recommended to use [cluster installation](/root/kyma/#installation-install-kyma-on-a-cluster).

 >**TIP:** See [this](#troubleshooting-overview) document for troubleshooting tips.

 ## Prerequisites